Select Page

 Here in the Smoky Mountains of Western North Carolina we paddleboard and kayak the Tuckasegee River in downtown Bryson City, and the placid water of Fontana Lake.
 A favorite spot – the finger lake area – is easy to access and there are no boats around to send wakes your way.

-Clingmans Dome – Watch the sunset and then observe the ethereal stars as they light up the night sky.
+Kuwohi (formerly Clingmans Dome) – Walk to the observation tower to watch the sunset and then the ethereal stars as they light up the night sky.
 High elevation summer nights can be cool, and at this elevation – 6,643 to be exact – you will likely need a jacket.

 High elevation Hike – Cool off in the high elevations of the Smoky Mountains.
 Many hiking trails and waterfall hikes originate along the Cherokee to Asheville section of the Blue Ridge Parkway.
 These trails are pet friendly too.
 Consider Waterrock Knob, Devil’s Courthouse, Black Balsam Knob, Graveyard Fields (hike to Second Falls for a swimming hole) or Looking Glass Rock Overlook (hike the short, relatively easy trail to the nearby Skinny Dip Falls, that ends in deep crystal-clear pools).